paplio/kitchenBoi/README.md

 # kitchenBoi
-Menu and invoice generator for catering service.
+Menu and invoice generator for a catering service.